imgproxy/imgproxy/docs/presets.md

 ### Default preset

 A preset named `default` will be applied to each image.
 Useful in case you want your default processing options to be different from the imgproxy default ones.

+### Only presets

+If you set `IMGPROXY_ONLY_PRESETS` as `true`, a preset is obligatory, and all other URL formats are disabled.

+In this case, you always need to inform a preset in your URLs without the `preset` or `pr` statement.
+Example: `http://imgproxy.example.com/AfrOrF3gWeDA6VOlDG4TzxMv39O7MXnF4CXpKUwGqRM/thumbnail/aHR0cDovL2V4YW1w/bGUuY29tL2ltYWdl/cy9jdXJpb3NpdHku/anBn.png`

+It's possible to use more than one preset separing them with `:` like `thumbnail:gray`.